GlennVL-AP/cpp-programming-slides/slides/session_00_docker/index.md

 ---

-Build virtual machines from a text file with the required tools.
+Build virtual machines from a text file that lists the required tools.

 ---